IFRCGo/ecv-toolkit/app/_action/action-29_en.md

 - Find out if you can work with local health centres and schools to improve their hygiene and sanitation.
 You might hold a hygiene session for students or teachers, or help the clinic to build a handwashing station and outside latrine for patients.

 ![at-29]({% render_depth %}assets/img/graphics/at-29.png){:class="my-img-class"}
+*Wash your hands properly with soap.
+Talk to your community.*